66,395 bells

 » How do I get my friend code (AC:WW & AC:CF)?
 How can we trade them on ACC?

 1. To get a friend code, go to your town gate in Animal Crossing and talk to Copper, say "Friend Codes".
 He will connect to Wi-Fi and give you your very own friend code.
 Notes: You can see your friend code at any time by going to your friend roster and tapping the key button.
-If you change DS's, you're friend code will change, you cannot get it back.

 2. If you want your friends to visit your town, or if you want to visit your friend's town, you will need to swap friend codes.
 Go to the My Friend Codes page on ACC and click Edit to put in your friend code.
 Notes: Before you can put in your friend code, you need to set up a character and town on ACC, make sure they have the same names as they do in your game.
 Do this at the My Towns and My Characters pages.

 3. Now that you have typed in your friend code, other members of ACC can see a WiFi symbol in the top right corner of your post, and by your username in your profile.
 If you see that symbol by someone's post, that means they have a friend code.
 If you want to request their friend code, click on that symbol.
 Type a little message about why you are requesting their friend code and then click Send Request.
-Notes: Do not type your friend code into the message, they will see it if they accept your request!
+Note: Do not type your friend code into the message, they will see it if they accept your request!

 4. If they accept your request, you will be able to see their friend code at the My Friend Codes page.
 Click My Friend Codes and then click Animal Crossing: Wild World or Animal Crossing: City Folk (whichever game you have).
 You'll get a list of all the people who have accepted your FCRs.
 (Friend Code Requests) Go into your Animal Crossing game and get into your friend roster and tap "Register" then tap "Use Code", type in your friend's friend code, their character name and their town name.
-You'll be able to see all this information at the My Friend Codes page on ACC at anytime.
+You'll be able to see all this information at the My Friend Codes page on ACC at any time.

 Important Note (AC:WW): The Nintendo WFC ID and the game card are treated as a unit.
 Because of this, playing your Nintendo DS game card in another Nintendo DS system may override all of your online information saved to the game card, including your own personal Friend Code.
-Other players with this Friend Code would no longer be able to identify you as an online friend until you provided them with the new Friend Code you would need to generate.
+Other players with this Friend Code would no longer be able to identify you as an online friend until you provide them with the new Friend Code you would need to generate.
 We recommend against playing your Nintendo WFC-compatible DS game cards in any one else's Nintendo DS system.

-» What do I need to WiFi (AC:WW & AC:CF)?
+» What do I need to play over WiFi?

 A high-speed internet connection (Cable or DSL).